 Gigi Hadid Slams Zayn Malik Breakup Rumors With The Cutest Throwback Pic & Message

 Gigi Hadid totally proved her relationship with Zayn Malik is better than ever!
-The stunning model shared the most adorable photo of the couple and her caption will melt your heart!
+The stunning model shared the most adorable photo of them together and her caption will melt your heart!

 Gigi Hadid shut down all those rumors that her relationship with Zayn Malik was on the rocks!
 The 22 year-old posted the sweetest Instagram of herself casually cuddling with her boyfriend and captioned it, “missing mine 😊.”
 Gigi had her eyes closed as she rested her forehead on the side of Zayn’s face while they sat on a windowsill together.
 The “Pillowtalk” singer recently revealed that he sees his relationship with Gigi as super normal even though they’re both superstars.